tbhb/aclaf/CONTRIBUTING.md

 ### Review process

-- All changes will be reviewed before merging
+- I will review all changes before merging
 - Feedback will focus on design, correctness, test coverage, and alignment with project values
-- Multiple rounds of review may be necessary for complex changes
+- Complex changes may need many rounds of review

 ## Getting familiar with the project